cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 Hi Chloe, thanks for sharing your thoughts with us!
 Making things interesting and engaging is not only a good strategy for becoming more active, but it also works as a strategy for learning all sorts of things.
 Doggos make everything better! ...and your garden looks amazing!

 I appreciate how you are using featured images on your blog!
 They make a big difference!
+Great job on the dyno!
+Thanks for the video.

 ---